yacinebenchehida/Ithominii_convergence/README.md

 # Overview
 This repository contains all the materials related to our research published in **TBA**.
 Here, you will find:

-- Source custom scripts and pipeine used for data analysis
+- Source custom scripts and pipelines used for data analysis

-- Instructions to reproduce our results
+- Instructions to reproduce the results

 - Additional explanations and documentation